davemg3/laravel-google-trends/README.md

-# Laravel Google Trends unofficial API
+# Laravel Google Trends unofficial API (Obsolete as Google endpoints have changed)

 Laravel google trends provides an easy way to make queries to Google Trends.
 It is based on this package: https://github.com/jonasva/google-trends.